 All the projects — those that were reactivated as well as those that started from scratch — are in compliance with the law at the local, provincial and national levels.
 A close relationship is maintained with federal and local regulatory and inspection organizations on a regular and collaborative basis (ARN, provincial Ministries of Environment, provincial water departments, provincial organizations for sustainable development and municipalities among others), understanding that the safety of people and the environment is essential for the continuity of nuclear activities and a cornerstone of the nuclear sector.
 The study of social perception is also essential in order to better direct communication activities and fulfil the legal requirements in the case of environmental impact assessments required by the various control agencies mentioned previously.
 The inclusion of civil society aims at involving it in the decision making process and at raising awareness about its main concerns and expectations about nuclear activities.

 Additionally, in the case of companies with State participation, actions linked to incorporate social responsibility are promoted, including an active involvement in the communities where those facilities are located, as well as other actions related to the protection of the environment.

-For communication of the various initiatives and projects in the field of nuclear power as well as in R&D and the application of nuclear technology for peaceful purposes, campaigns are regularly developed through the various agencies and companies and their communication channels — including social media — as well as through participation in fairs, exhibitions and thematic events linked to the development of scientific and technological activities, in general.
+For communication about the various initiatives and projects in the field of nuclear power as well as in R&D and the application of nuclear technology for peaceful purposes, campaigns are regularly developed through the various agencies and companies and their communication channels — including social media — as well as through participation in fairs, exhibitions and thematic events linked to the development of scientific and technological activities in general.